-NOTE 15 - COVID-19
+NOTE 16 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
 Ohio's state of emergency ended in June 2021 while the national state of emergency continues.
-During fiscal year 2022, the School received COVID-19 funding.
-The financial impact of COVID-19 and the continuing recovery measures will impact subsequent periods of the School.
-The impact on the School's future operating costs, revenues, and additional recovery from funding, either federal or state, cannot be estimated.
+During fiscal year 2022, the Academy received COVID-19 funding.
+The financial impact of COVID-19 and the continuing recovery measures may impact subsequent periods of the Academy.
+The impact on the Academy's future operating costs, revenues, and additional recovery from funding, either federal or state, cannot be estimated.

-Required Supplementary Information Schedule of the Academy's Proportionate Share of the Net Pension Liability School Employees Retirement System of Ohio Last Two Fiscal Years (1)
+Required Supplementary Information

+Schedule of the Academy's Proportionate Share of the Net Pension Liability

+School Employees Retirement System of Ohio

+Last Nine Fiscal Years (1)